Merazi/bash-config/README.md

 # Merazi's Bash Configuration Files

 ## What is this?
-This is my bash configuration, aliases and functions.
+This is my Bash configuration files.

 ## Why is this?
 I don't want to lose them.

 ## How do I use this?
 There's an installer script, it will create symbolic links to the original files (the ones inside this directory).

 ## What makes this configuration file special?
 - It is mine.